-The MSc in Information Management programme offers two routes: The standard Masters Route, is for students entering as graduates but with little or no relevant work experience.
-The Professional Enhancement (PE) Route, is for students entering as graduates and with experience of information work at a managerial or supervisory level (at least 2 years).
-There is a full-time and part-time option for both Routes.
-The full-time programme is offered over 12 months starting in late September each year, and finishing the following September.
+The MSc in Information Management programme is suitable for students entering as graduates but with little or no relevant work experience.
+There is a full-time and part-time option.
+The full-time programme is offered over 12 months starting in late September each year and finishing the following September.
 The part-time programme also starts in late September each year and normally takes 3 years to complete.